kdave/btrfs-progs/tests/README.md

 * quote all variables by default, any path, even the TOP could need that, and we use it everywhere
+  * even if the variable is safe, use quotes for consistency and to ease reading the code
   * there are exceptions:
     * `$SUDO_HELPER` as it might be intentionally unset
-    * the variable is obviously set to a value that does not require it
 * use `#!/bin/bash` explicitly
 * check for all external dependencies (`check_prereq_global`)
 * check for internal dependencies (`check_prereq`), though the basic set is